ncbi-nlp/BioWordVec/readme.txt

 Data: MeSH_graph.edgelist is the MeSH main-heading graph file.
 MeSH_dic.pkl.gz is used to align the MeSH heading ids with mention words.
 Due to the limitation of the github, we only upload a sample PubMed corpus.
 The PubMed corpus and MeSH RDF data can be download from NCBI.

-Prerequisites
+Prerequisites:

-* python 3.5
+python 3.5
-* networkx 1.11
+networkx 1.11
-* gensim 2.3
+gensim 2.3

-Usage
+Usage:

 User can use BioWordVec.py to automatically learn the biomedical word embedding based on PubMed text corpus and MeSH data.

-List of Contributors
+List of Contributors:

 Yijia  Zhang
 Qingyu Chen